scottgroup/coco/README.md

 Here are the tools that must be installed for CoCo to work:
 * [Subread](http://subread.sourceforge.net/), for the *featureCounts* function, which is used by CorrectCount to produce the read counts per genes.
 [Click here for installation guidelines](http://bioinf.wehi.edu.au/subread-package/)
 * [BEDtools](http://bedtools.readthedocs.io/en/latest/), for the *intersect* function which is used by CorrectAnnotation and for *genomecov* which is used by CorrectBedgraph.
 [Click here for installation guidelines](http://bedtools.readthedocs.io/en/latest/content/installation.html)
+* [samtools](http://samtools.sourceforge.net/), for the *view* function which is used to verify bam integrity and to get max read length.
+[Click here for installation guidelines](http://www.htslib.org/download/)

 CoCo scripts are mostly python3, so be sure you have python3 installed and working. (tested for python 3.5) CoCo also uses some python3 packages: